python/mypy/mypyc/doc/introduction.rst

 Here are examples of use cases where mypyc can be effective.

-**Address a performance bottleneck.** Profiling shows that most time is spent in one module.
-Add type annotations and compile the module for easy performance gains.
+**Address a performance bottleneck.** Profiling shows that most time is spent in a certain Python module.
+Add type annotations and compile the module for performance gains.

 **Leverage existing type hints.** You already use mypy to type check your code.
-Using mypyc will now be easy since you already use static typing.
+Using mypyc will now be easy, since you already use static typing.

-**Compile everything.** You want your entire application to be fast.
+**Compile everything.** You want your whole application to be fast.
 During development you use interpreted mode, for a quick edit-run cycle, but in your releases all (non-test) code is compiled.
 This is how mypy achieved a 4x performance improvement using mypyc.

-**Alternative to C (or Cython).** You are writing a new module that must be fast.
+**Alternative to C.** You are writing a new module that must be fast.
 You write the module in Python, and try to use operations that mypyc can optimize well.
-The module is much faster when compiled, and you've saved a lot of effort compared to writing an extension in C (and all without needing to learn C).
+The module is much faster when compiled, and you've saved a lot of effort compared to writing an extension in C (and you don't need to know C).

-**Rewriting a C extension.** You've written a C extension, but you'd much prefer to maintain Python code.
+**Rewriting a C extension.** You've written a C extension, but maintaining C code is no fun.
 You might be able to switch to Python and use mypyc to get performance comparable to the original C.

 Development status
 ------------------